crypto-org-chain/chain-docs/docs/wallets/ledger_desktop_wallet.md

 ### Step 3 - Before you perform transactions with Ledger device
-Before start with the sending transaction/performing staking operations, we would need some funds to begin with:
+Before starting with the sending transaction/performing staking operations, we would need some funds to begin with:

 - **Step 3.1** - Go to "*Assets*" and pick the asset you would like to transfer.
 Go to "*Receive*" tab in the desktop wallet and your wallet address will be displayed.
 Depending on which asset you choose, you might need to open different App on your ledger.